nanoporetech/flappie/README.md

 ```

 ###  Methylation and other modifications
 Flappie currently only calls 5mC methylation in CpG contexts.
+Calling
-Calling other modifications and 5mC is not currently supported.
+other modifications, or 5mC in other contexts, is not currently
+supported.

 Methylated calls are currently represented as a 'Z' base in the output
+-- this is likely to break down-stream tools and may not be final format
+in which this modification information is represented.
+Outputting
+methylation from _Flappie_ is enabled for early adopters to think about
+how this information may be used; please do not rely on this particular
+representation of modifications as it may change in the future.
+Particularly, the `SAM` output when modification calling is enabled does
+not conform to the published specification for that for format.

+See #11 and samtools/hts-specs#32 for more details of the issues involved.

 ###  Platform support
-The models contained contained in Flappie are trained using data from the MinION platform.
+The models contained contained in Flappie are trained using data from
-Use on other platforms is not supported, although they may generalise to reads from the
+the MinION platform.
+Use on other platforms is not supported, although
-GridION platform due to the similarity of the hardware.
+they may generalise to reads from the GridION platform due to the
+similarity of the hardware.

 ### Quality scores
-The quality currently produced for FASTQ and SAM output are derived directly from the probabilistic model output by the _Flappie_ model and have not been calibrated.
+The quality currently produced for FASTQ and SAM output are derived
+directly from the probabilistic model output by the _Flappie_ model and
+have not been calibrated.

 ### Trace file
-The trace information is output as a block x state matrix, where the states are the flip (uppercase) and flop (lowercase) bases in the order ACGTacgt or ACGTZacgtz for methylated calls.
-The probabilities for each state are normalised into the range 0..255 and then represented by an unsigned 8bit integer.
-Due to rounding, the sum of encoded probabilities for each block may not equal 255.
+The trace information is output as a block x state matrix, where the
+states are the flip (uppercase) and flop (lowercase) bases in the order
+ACGTacgt or ACGTZacgtz for methylated calls.
+The probabilities for each
+state are normalised into the range 0..255 and then represented by an
+unsigned 8bit integer.
+Due to rounding, the sum of encoded
+probabilities for each block may not equal 255.

 ## Abbreviations